 TIFF could not be more thrilled to honor such a skilled and exemplary artist”.
 From my first film of hers, ‘Sophie’s Choice’, to the latest one, ‘The Post’, I’ve seen Meryl Streep stepping into numerous female personas, shredding the archetypes attached to them, and restructuring them with her nuanced strokes.
 These honest portrayals have helped constitute a distinguishable voice and platform for generations of female artists, from Nicole Kidman to Kristen Stewart.

-We’ll be cheering on for Streep, as she steps onto that stage, for a deserved acknowledgement of her contribution to cinema, while also hoping for more of her presence on our screens.
+We’ll be cheering for Streep as she steps onto that stage for a deserved acknowledgment of her contribution to cinema while also hoping for more of her presence on our screens.